Resources and Documents

 Entering marked or announced staff-only areas

-Interrupting staff during announcements to players or rulings in progress
+Interrupting staff during announcements to competitors or rulings in progress

 5.4.3.2.
 Major